goxr3plus/XTermReact/README.md

 ## Created with CodeSandbox

-Form and play with the code [Here](https://codesandbox.io/s/xtermreact-demo-c1h3u)
+Fork and play with the code [Here](https://codesandbox.io/s/xtermreact-demo-c1h3u)

 ## Features
 - **Done ✔️**